 Just a short walk from the market is a large, open, and green park called Star (Zvezda) Park within Congress Square.
 The square has a couple of nice sights to see and is a generally nice place to be.
 We found a nice sunny spot to sit, relax, and sip coffees while reading for a while.
 Surrounding the park is Congress Square, which holds several of the famous and notable buildings in Ljubljana.
 Among them is the University of Ljubljana, the Ljubljana Philharmonic Concert Hall, and the Ursuline Church of the Holy Trinity.
 All three of these sites are major centers of culture and society in Slovenia.

-Ljubljana Castle literally towers over the city below.
+The castle at the heart of the old town, Ljubljana Castle, literally towers over the city below.
 It’s a symbol of the city and probably its main tourist attraction.
-The castle has stood in its current form since the late 1400’s.
+It has stood in its current form since the late 1400’s, which I found astonishing.
 It has lasted through Turkish invasions, countless rebellions, Napoleon’s invasions, and the World Wars to boot.
 However, the real magic of the castle is that it can be seen from nearly anywhere in the city and the hill provides the most amazing views of the city.

-The castle grounds themselves are only about 10 minutes up the hillside to the top and they’re free to the public.
+From the old city center, the castle grounds are only about 10 minutes up the hillside.
+Of course, they’re open and free to the public.
 The castle also offers tours of the interior, but we did not partake.
-It was certainly plenty to explore the grounds and the spectacular views of the city below.
+Just exploring the castle grounds and the spectacular views of the city below was enough for us.
 It may not be the biggest or most impressive castle in Europe, but its location adjacent to and directly above the old city makes it one of the most photogenic.

 Returning to Slovenia